Skip to main content

 Version-specific warnings

-After migrating to the most recent version of Meilisearch, your code-base may require some changes.
-This section contains warnings for some of the most impactful version-specific changes.
-For full changelogs, see the releases tab on GitHub.
+After migrating to the most recent version of Meilisearch, your codebase may require some changes.
+For version-specific changes and full changelogs, see the releases tab on GitHub.